Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 \section{The 3-body problem: a (local) partially hyperbolic setting}

 In this section we recall the (local) framework introduced in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}.
 We do not claim to be original in the results presented in this section as these are just convenient reformulations of those obtained in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}.
-The section is organized as follows: \begin{itemize} \item In Section \ref{sec:goodcoordinates} we perform the symplectic reductions which recast the Hamiltonian \eqref{eq:3bpHam} as a 3 degree-of-freedom Hamiltonian. \item In Section \ref{sec:McGehee3bp} we introduce McGehee's partial compactification of the phase space which allows us to study (a particular kind of) unbounded motions.
+The section is organized as follows.
+In Section \ref{sec:goodcoordinates} we perform the symplectic reductions which recast the Hamiltonian \eqref{eq:3bpHam} as a 3 degree-of-freedom Hamiltonian.
+We also introduce McGehee's partial compactification of the phase space which allows us to study (a particular kind of) unbounded motions.
 The key point of this compactification is that the extended flow ``at infinity'' is non-trivial.
+Then. in Section \ref{sec:infinitymanifold} we introduce parameterizations of the invariant manifold $\mathcal E_\infty$ in \eqref{eq:ellipticinfinity} as well as its invariant manifolds.
+Moreover, we recall a result from \cite{guardia2022hyperbolicdynamicsoscillatorymotions} which describes two homoclinic channels $\Gamma_{0}, \Gamma_{1}$ contained in the transverse intersection of $W^{u,s}(\mathcal E_\infty)$.
+In Section \ref{sec:scatteringmaps} we describe the scattering maps associated to these channels.
+In particular, we show that on a suitably chosen annular region, they satisfy assumptions \textbf{(A0)-(A2)} in Theorem \ref{thm:transitivityIFS} and, moreover, the transversality can be assumed to be arbitrarily small.
+Finally, in Section \ref{sec:globalmap} we describe the return map to a transverse section which accumulates on both channels.
+We observe that this map displays a strongly contracting and a strongly expanding direction while the dynamics in the center coordinates (the directions tangent to $\mathcal E_\infty$) are governed by the corresponding scattering maps. \begin{nota} Throughout this section, we use the notation $\mathbb D=\{(\xi,\eta)\in \mathbb C^2\colon \ \bar \xi=\eta\}$ (notice that $\mathbb D$ is diffeomorphic to $\mathbb C$) and $\mathbb D(a)=\{(\xi,\eta)\in \mathbb C^2\colon |\xi|<a,\ \bar \xi=\eta\}$ (notice that for any $a>0$, $\mathbb D(a)$ is diffeomorphic to the unit disk in $\mathbb C$).
+We also use the notations $\mathbb R_+=\{x\in\mathbb R\colon x>0\}$ and $\mathbb A=\mathbb T\times\{|J|\leq 1\}$. \end{nota}